Shmoo137/Lecture-Notes/README.md

 ### Finally, folder `fonts` contains:
 - set of fonts called *New Hero* used for text in plots,
 - Jupyter notebook that shows how to use them with Python.

+## Version 2 update (22.06.2022)!
+- We wrote a new section 2.5 on backpropagation in NNs (with a new fig. 2.10)
+- We expanded section 7.2.2 on normalizing flows (with a new fig. 7.6)
+- We wrote a new section 7.3.4 on automated design of experiments (with a new fig. 7.17) and expanded the outlook of 7.3 (ML for experiments).
+- We added the appendix C concerning kernel methods.
+- We added a tree of dependencies between chapters to allow the reader to choose what they want to read in a more informed way (fig. 1.6)
+- We modified slightly two figures: 2.6 NN and neuron and 7.5 Sketch of a normalizing flow.
+- We added new references following feedback from the community.